jdrichardsappacad/aws-walkthrough-nothunk/README.md

 }
 ```

-In the [`session.js`](https://github.com/jdrichardsappacad/aws-walkthrough-nothunk/blob/master/frontend/src/store/session.js) file, you will be defining your `createUser` thunk which accepts an object of key value pairs and turns them into `FormData` entries to send with your request.
+In the [`session.js`](https://github.com/jdrichardsappacad/aws-walkthrough-nothunk/blob/master/frontend/src/store/session.js) file, you will be defining your `createUser` function which accepts a dispatch and an object of key value pairs that are turned into `FormData` entries to send with your request.

 ```javascript
 // user_actions.js